aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/sparklinegroupcollection/_index.md

 ### clearSparklines(CellArea) {#clearSparklines-cellarea-}

-Clears the sparklines that is inside an area of cells.
+Clears the sparklines that are inside an area of cells.

 ```javascript
 clearSparklines(cellArea: CellArea) : void;